devopsdays/devopsdays-web/content/events/2019-toronto/location.md

 ### Tourism

-Come to Toronto for DevOpsDays, but check Tourism Toronto for more information on tourist packages and hotels.
+Come to Toronto for DevOpsDays, but check <a href="https://www.seetorontonow.com/" target="_blank">Tourism Toronto</a> for more information on tourist packages and hotels.
 Sometimes a package deal can make travel less expensive and more fun.
 What is your interest: opera, ballet, live theatre, art gallery, museums, shopping, music, sports?